 Other common parts of the masthead include a site search and methods of contact.

 Most of these mastheads use icons for the tap targets, such as contact and favourites.
 However, because there is no icon standardisation, the variations could confuse users when they first visit the site.
 Again, placing an additional load on the user and possibly differing from their mental model.

 The best compromise, I think, is using icons with text to guide the user.
 Reducing potential confusion and adding clarity.
 Particularly if the icons do not load for any reason.

 Now, referring to my own website, the masthead currently looks like this:

 My aim when first designing this was to go for simplicity.
 However, it’s already been stated the importance of the masthead.
 It (should) appear on all pages so getting the layout correct would be a huge UX win.

-In reality, I don’t think the layout is that bad.
+In reality, I don’t think the UI design is that bad.
 A lot of this was based on my previous web developer experience so I already had an idea of what should be included.
 I didn’t really understand the ‘why’ and knew nothing of mental models.

 Taking the above research into account, the layout has been modified to look like this:

 The logomark is reduced by running onto two lines but retains its left-hand position.
 The menu button now has accompanying text, and new calls-to-action for ‘Contact’ and ‘Dash’ have been included.

 The layout, whilst retaining a familiar look to the old one, has become more usable.
 Based on the previous research it has elements that can aid navigation.